 Kevin’s mission is to drive positive change in the UK and around the world through the power of entertainment.
-He will bring together four fascinating speakers to share their personal experiences of overcoming adversity and inspire the audience with innovative ideas and examples of action.
+We heard from four fascinating speakers who shared their personal experiences of overcoming adversity and inspired the audience with innovative ideas and examples of action.

 Writer and activist